 In this video, we share some of our favorite animal encounters: sea turtles, giant tortoises, sea lions, marine iguanas, lava lizards, pelicans, and more.
 Each animal comes over to our camera to check it out.

 Galapagos Animals Video

 We recommend that you bring a solid waterproof dry bag for your trip.
 Ocean spray and surprise showers can wreak havoc on camera gear and other electronics.
-Here's a guide to the best dry bags that we put together.

 What’s your favorite Galapagos animal?
 Are you planning on visiting the Islands?
 Please share it below!

 - About the Author